2004 Iowa Hawkeyes football team: No. 25 Ohio State

 Kirk Ferentz was able to get his first win over Ohio State in this dominant victory.
 Iowa's defense was relentless and held the Buckeyes to just 27 yards rushing on 29 attempts.
-Additionally, Ohio State only ran six plays in Hawkeye territory through the first three quarters of the game.
+Additionally, Ohio State only ran six plays in Hawkeye territory through the first three quarters of the game, and scored their only points with just over two minutes remaining in the game.
 Sophomore quarterback Drew Tate had four touchdowns (1 rushing).